 In addition to my car, I also sold my DJ turntables, sports equipment, and some furniture I really didn’t need.
 Everyone’s “crap” will be different.
 But we all collect it in one form or another.

-No, simply quitting avocado toast and frappuccinos isn’t going to pay for 6 months of travel.
-But, when combined with other money saving lifestyle changes, it all adds up to make a big difference.
+No, simply quitting avocado toast and frappuccinos isn’t going to pay for 6-months of international travel.
+But, when combined with other money-saving lifestyle changes, it CAN add up to make a big difference.

 Stop Going Out